Randolph College Home Page Give Today! Support Randolph College

 HIST 2237 - American Women's History

-An exploration of American women from pre-contact Native American cultures to the contemporary United States, focusing on women's evolving roles, work and status; family construction; sexual attitudes and behaviors; reproductive patterns and rights; and the development and impact of feminist consciousness.
+An exploration of American women, focusing on women's evolving roles, work and status; family construction; sexual attitudes and behaviors; reproductive patterns and rights; and the development and impact of feminist consciousness.
 The course is alert to regional, ethnic, ideological, and class diversity among American women.
-Hours credit: 4.
-Prerequisite: sophomore standing.
+Focus of historical periods may vary.
+Credit hours: 4.
+Prerequisite: sophomore standing or permission of instructor.
+(CI, HE)

 HIST 2258 - African History Early To Present